| Dr. Jean Hofve (www.LittleBigCat.com) recommends

 avoiding wheat or corn products

-molds and other toxins.
-Also, corn is commonly genetically modified.
-Following
+pesticides, molds and other toxins.
+Also, corn is commonly genetically

-this rule increases the safety of what you feed—many recalls involve
+modified.
+Following this rule increases the safety of what you feed—many

-contaminated grains.
-For instance, the Menu Foods recall involved wheat gluten
+recalls involve contaminated grains.
+For instance, the Menu Foods recall

 Dr. Jean Hofve also has an excellent series of audio books on how to feed your